awsdocs/aws-java-developer-guide/doc_source/document-history.rst

     SDK's bill of materials (BOM) in your project.

 Aug 04, 2015
-    :doc:`use-sha256` is a new topic in the :doc:`getting-started` section that describes AWS' move to SHA256-signed certificates for SSL connections, and how to fix early 1.6 and previous Java environments to use these certificates, which are :emphasis:`required` for AWS access after September 30, 2015.
+    *SSL Certificate Requirements* is a new topic in the :doc:`getting-started` section that describes AWS' move to SHA256-signed certificates for SSL connections, and how to fix early 1.6 and previous Java environments to use these certificates, which are :emphasis:`required` for AWS access after September 30, 2015.

     .. note:: Java 1.7+ is already capable of working with SHA256-signed certificates.